 Leadership is a journey, not a destination.

 If no one could become a leadership expert until they figured out everything there is to know about leadership, we simply wouldn’t have any leadership experts around.
-There’s always so much more to learn!
-You’ll never get it completely figured out.
-But that doesn’t mean you can’t be an expert at what you’ve learned so far.
-Then, as you continue to learn, you will be even more of an expert tomorrow than you are today.
-What you learn today can be the thing someone else learns tomorrow – provided you share it with them.
+There’s always much more to learn!
+We’re all works in progress, which means you’ll never have it completely figured out.
+But that doesn’t mean you can’t be an expert on what you’ve learned so far – and your expertise will deepen as your grow.
+The insight you gain today can be someone else’s breakthrough tomorrow – provided you share it with them.
 (Click here to Tweet that).

 You’re never too unqualified to set a good example – and that includes setting a good leadership example.

 If you don’t remember any of the other points, remember this one.
 Sometimes we do need certain titles or certifications to make specific leadership decisions.
 But we are never too unqualified to set a good leadership example.
 At its pure foundation, leadership is about serving others – something anyone can do.
+Being a leadership expert is a volunteer opportunity.
 Many times it’s not particularly glamorous, but it’s one of the only ways to truly earn the opportunity to influence.